Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 - Justice League Europe member Crimson Fox is a wealthy French perfume mogul (or two; the identity was shared between a pair of sisters) who possesses the power to seduce men and make them fall in love with her.

 - Katana, a Japanese heroine with a Rising Sun-themed costume and a magical Samurai sword.
-More recent depictions (such as Beware The Batman and the New 52) have ditched the nationalistic costume, at least.
+More recent depictions (such as Beware the Batman and the New 52) have ditched the nationalistic costume, at least.
+Batman: The Brave and the Bold, however, had her as a spunky teenager in a sailor fuku in the first season; come Season 2, she'd donned her original comic book costume.
+Beware the Batman has her wear a domino mask over her street clothes which consists of a black jacket and a pair of boots and grey pants.

 - In an issue of Infinite Crisis, Black Lightning (a black character created during the Blaxploitation craze of the 70s) and Mr. Terrific (a black character created in the late 90s/early 00s) go on a mission within the Brother Eye satellite, and the latter points out how ridiculous the former's name is.
 His response is that he was the only black superhero at the time of his debut, which was essentially true.